 It is all well and good finding opportunities that might suit you but you’ll find it difficult to get that ‘dream job’ if you don’t step out and apply.

-Now when you do apply make sure you put your best foot forward – give each application
+When you do apply make sure you put your best foot forward – give each application

 some real thought.